Jigsaw-Code/outline-shadowsocksconfig/README.md

 - `host`
   - May be an IPv4, IPv6, or hostname.
-  - IPv6 `::` shorthand is not currently supported.
   - Unicode hostnames are converted to punycode.
   - Hostnames must begin with a character in the set `[A-z0-9]`.
 - `port`